Docsv0.6.27

 print(tokenizer.decode(outputs[0]))

-Use the managed API (private beta)
+Use the managed API (self-serve)

 import os